joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-02-11-improbable-sky.md

 ![](/img/2023-02-11-alpha-diagram.png){:width="450 px" class="image-centered"}

-the surface of the sphere makes angle $\psi$ with our vision patch. as shown in the diagram, the tangent of this angle is
+the surface of the sphere makes angle $\psi$ with the vertical. as shown in the diagram, the tangent of this angle is

 $$ \tan\psi = \dfrac{dx}{dy}.$$